iron-vault-plugin/iron-vault/docs/Other Features/Rulesets and Homebrew.md

 Rules packages define a collection of game-specific content and/or rules that fall within the scope of the Ironsworn/Starforged family of games, but with some leeway for variance.
-For example, rulesets can define Assets, Moves, and Oracles, and even things like Meters and Stats.
+For example, rules packages can define Assets, Moves, and Oracles, and even things like Meters and Stats.
 There are various ways of defining and activating rulesets in Iron Vault.

+You select which content is part of your [[Campaigns/index|Campaign]] by configuring your Campaign's [[Campaigns/Playsets/index|index]].

 ### Datasworn